 charset declaration.
 This is not to be taken as an encouragement to drop these from HTML documents.
 Browsers will often do ridiculous things when you forget them.
 You should consider the doctype and the

-charset metadata implicitly present in examples, even when they are not actually shown in the text.
+charset metadata to be implicitly present in examples, even when they are not actually shown in the text.

 In the context of this book, the most important HTML tag is